I swear I haven’t become that person.

 Let’s start again.

-When I made the decision to travel long-term, I knew I wanted to do so with a carry-on-sized bag.
+When I made the decision to start a travel blog with the intention of using it to travel long-term, I knew I wanted to do so with a carry-on-sized bag.

 I’d spent the better part of a year doing little but reading travel blogs and I’d come to the conclusion that small backpacks were best.
 I wouldn’t be tempted to overpack, I wouldn’t have to worry about lost luggage, and I wouldn’t have to focus on building my core strength.
 Travel bloggers were showered with praise in the comments whenever they announced they were packing everything in for the carry-on life, and this had convinced me it was the only way forward.

 When it came time for me to buy my backpack, however, my body had other ideas.